If you are looking for information on how to start a food blog in India and make money from it, then this is the only guide you will ever need.

 Once you have downloaded the WordPress files, you need to upload them to the domain root directory on your hosting server.
 Let’s see how it is done.

-Now that we have uploaded the WordPress files to our hosting server, let us start with the installation of our WordPress blog.
+Now that we have uploaded the WordPress files to our hosting server, let us begin with the installation of our WordPress blog.
 The below video will show you how to install your WordPress blog using the five minutes WordPress installation method.

 INSTALLING A THEME & OTHER CUSTOMIZATIONS